Starting with Flutter (from React Native)

 Conclusion

-In many areas Flutter exceeds React Native.
+In many areas, Flutter exceeds React Native.
 It is way more polished and straightforwardly performant.
 The tooling is great.
-So switch?
-Maybe, but actually for most Apps I think either will work great.
-Both do fully Reactive UI, something which outside the web appears to be hard to find.
+So, switch?
+Maybe, but actually, for most apps, I think either will work great.
+Both do fully reactive UI, something which, outside the web, appears to be hard to find.

 Resources